-Add the butternut squash cubes.
-Bring to a boil over high heat (this should take about 10 minutes), then lower the heat to medium, cover the pot, and cook until the butternut squash is very tender, for about 10 minutes.
+Add the butternut squash.
+Bring to a boil over high heat (this should take about 5 minutes), then lower the heat to medium, cover, and cook until the butternut squash is very tender, about 8-10 minutes.

 Turn the heat off.
 Use an immersion blender to puree the soup in the stockpot (see Notes below).

-Return the soup to the pot.
-Turn the heat back on to medium-low.
-Stir in the heavy cream and parmesan and cook, uncovered, just until heated through, about 2 more minutes.
-Serve immediately.
+Turn the heat back on medium-low.
+Stir in the heavy cream and cook, uncovered, just until heated through, about 2 more minutes.
+Turn the heat off and stir in the Parmesan until fully melted.

 Video